Table of Contents

 Employers and unions have famously been at loggerheads.
 However, to ensure the employees’ will to join or not join a union is not influenced by their job security, some laws pertaining to employer behavior are in place.
 Let’s take a look at some of these federal laws.

-- Like unions cannot threaten workers to become a member, employers cannot threaten them to not join.
-They also cannot threaten them with the closing of a factory, plant or branch if a union represents them.
+- Like unions cannot threaten workers to become a member, employers cannot threaten them not to join.
+They also cannot threaten them with the closing of a factory, plant, or branch if a union represents them.

 - Employers cannot punish workers with additional work, transfers, layoffs, or terminations because they engaged in protected concerted or union activity, filed an unfair labor practice charge, or participated in an investigation by the NLRB.